 NOTE: The role of Target UE and Reference UE is negotiated between UE1 and UE2 over PC5 interface in this step which can refer to the Solutions of KI#3&4.

-Editor's note: The security and privacy consideration for the Ranging/SL positioning operation should be studied by SA WG3.
+NOTE: The security and privacy consideration for the Ranging/SL positioning operation should be studied by SA WG3.

 3. The UE1 calculates the result and uses it locally.